Interested in performing at Comedy Café Berlin? Read on!

 CCB House Teams

-CCB Harold House Teams represent the pinnacle of The CCB Training School.
-Students who have satisfactorily completed Levels 1 – 3 are able to audition for the teams, and, upon acceptance, are coached by CCBTS instructors and coaches.
+Students who have satisfactorily completed Levels 1 – 3 (including Acting for Improv, Intro to Acting or Improviser’s Toolbox) are able to audition for Harold House teams, and, upon acceptance, are coached by CCBTS instructors and coaches.
+Improvisers with equivalent experience are welcome to apply for a waiver to audition by emailing [email protected], but must receive approval before being eligible to audition!
 Auditions are typically held once or twice a year, depending on student body size and openings on the teams.
-Team members are expected to make regular (weekly) practice sessions and shows.
+Team members are expected to make regular (weekly) practice sessions and shows (currently 1st, 2nd and 3rd Fridays).

 How to perform on the CCB stage if you’re not on House Teams